LeanKit-Labs/WazuhOSSecDSC/README.md

 * **Ensure** - Register the agent with the wazuh server.
 (Present/Absent)

 ## Versions
-### 1.0.1
-* Included check for Service AND Package in Get() of WazuhAgentInstall
-* More Verbose output in a couple of helper methods

 ### 1.0.0
 * Initial commit of DSC resource